Implantation Dip: What Is It And When Does it Occur?

 Image: Shutterstock

 Despite its name, implantation dip may or may not indicate pregnancy.
 Besides the luteal phase dip, the basal body temperature witnesses another drop one day before ovulation during the follicular phase (7).
-This temperature dip is typically used as an indication of ovulation rather than implantation.
+This temperature dip is typically considered one of the ovulation symptoms rather than a sign of implantation.
 Moreover, basal body temperature fluctuations may also be influenced by factors such as (6):

 • Stress